spryker/spryker-docs/docs/about/all/about-the-docs/run-the-docs-locally.md

 Running these commands should give no output.

-Alternately, manually add Homebrew to your path using the instructions in the following sections.
+Alternately, manually add Homebrew to your path using the instructions in the following section.

 ### Manually add Homebrew to PATH